ptrjst/flashcards/Windows7Shortcuts.md

-# Windows 7 and 8 Keyboard Shortcuts
+# Windows 7 & 8 Keyboard Shortcuts

 Keyboard shortcuts are combinations of two or more keys that, when pressed, can be used to perform a task that would typically require a mouse or other pointing device.
 Keyboard shortcuts can make it easier to interact with your computer, saving you time and effort as you work with Windows and other programs.